One of the biggest concerns for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.

 2. Use your SEO tool of choice

 As we stated earlier, there are many SEO tools available online.
-Each tool with its strength and weaknesses.
+Each tool with its strengths and weaknesses.

 What’s important here is you get key metrics like the search volume and related keywords.